-The DSA Program Pathway is designed to take the students from an introductory understanding of basic water movement to the development of the various strokes.
-The Pathway consists of the various levels after which the students will be ready for the basics of starting in the Swim Squad.
+The DSA Program Pathway is designed to take the students from an introductory understanding of basic movement in water to the development of the various strokes.
+The Pathway consists of the various levels after which the students will be ready for the basics of starting in the Mini Swim Squad.

-The key principles followed in the Pathway progresses from Full Support in the beginning, followed by Minimal Support and then finally to Independence.
-The skills therefore at each level is progressive with facilities for revision also promoted.
+The key principles followed in the pathway progress from full support in the beginning, followed by minimal support and then finally to independence.
+The skills at each level are progressive opportunities for revision.

-RED LEVEL 1 Basic Water Movement & Safety
+RED LEVEL 1 Basic Movement in Water & Safety

-At this initial phase, importance is placed more on the student gaining confidence about being in the water.
-First few sessions will be just partial to being fully submerged and learning to do front and back floats.
-This level is the initial preparation of understanding the movement of the body in water.
-By the end of this level, the student will be able to float and move unassisted in the water using front and back kicks in the streamline mode.
+At this initial phase, importance is placed more on the student gaining confidence while being in the water.
+Sessions will focus on water familiarisation, buoyancy and mobility activities.
+This level is the initial preparation for understanding how their body moves in water.
+By the end of this level students will be able to float and move unassisted in the water using front and back kicks in a streamlined body position.

-Basic Water Movement & Safety ► fundamentals of front & back movement in waterRED LEVEL 2 Freestyle & Backstroke
+Basic Movement in Water & Safety ► fundamentals of front & back movement in waterRED LEVEL 2 Freestyle & Backstroke

 enhancing confidence & movement ► introduction to freestyle & backstroke